The Just Live! Hunter Disability Expo will be held on May 12 and 13 at the Newcastle Jockey Club.

 Submit your email below to join our mailing list.

 Para Mobility is proud to offer products that can make everyday living easier.
-Seeing the joy on a disabled person’s face when they can finally get into the water is a rewarding experience.
+Offering a sense of freedom to someone who has a severe disability is an incredibly rewarding experience.
 Our pool hoists assist people with low-level needs all the way through to high-level disabilities.